Crypto-Christianity: Middle East

 In the first few centuries the Christian religion spread rapidly around the Mediterranean region with Egypt and Syria becoming especially important centers of the religion.
 Even as the Roman Empire disintegrated between the 5th and 7th centuries, the Christian faith only deepened in the Eastern Mediterranean.
 During the 7th century, the Rashidun Caliphate took over what is now called the Middle East.
-Initially Christianity was well tolerated, though preferential treatment was given to Muslims.
+Initially Christianity was well tolerated as Christians were classified as People of the Book, though preferential treatment was given to Muslims.
 However, often the only actual requirement for being considered a Muslim was to profess a belief in God and proclaim Mohammed as his prophet.
 As a result, many Egyptians, Syrians, and others in the region officially converted to Islam while still adhering to Christian practices.

 As oppression of Christians arose under the Fatimid Caliph Al-Hakim, Christian (and Jewish) practices became more hidden.
 Secretive communities appeared in Egypt during the 11th century and in Morocco in the 12th century under the Almohads' rule.
 Many Crypto-Christian communities existed in Middle-East till the 19th century, as Muslim authorities continued to tolerate minimal requirements of obedience by converts.
-From late 19th century onward, most of crypto-religious groups disappeared as a result of the rise of nationalism in the new Middle Eastern states.
+From late 19th century onward, most of crypto-religious groups disappeared as a result of the rise of Muslim nationalism in the new Middle Eastern states.